greeshmasunil10/Montreal-Path-Finder/README.md

 # Montreal-Path-Finder
-An application that generates an optimal path that avoids high crime areas on the Montreal map using A* heuristic search algorithm.
+An application that generates an optimal path avoiding high crime areas on the Montreal map using A* heuristic search algorithm.

 Running instructions:-